Suitable for: Anyone who operates as a sole trader

 - Trades such as plumbing and carpentry

-What does it mean for my income tax return?
+What is its impact on my income tax return?

 Your businesses overall position for the financial year is worked out as the gross income less any expenses incurred as part of the business.
 This overall business position is income to you as a sole trading business owner and is added to your individual assessable income - which determines your overall tax rate.